randy408/libspng/README.md

 # Build instructions

-Building requires meson and ninja, zlib is a dependency and the testsuite also requires libpng.
+Building requires meson and ninja, the library depends on zlib.
+Developer builds also require libpng.

 ## Building
 ```